atalantus/Algorithms-and-Data-Structures-Archive/05 - Maximum Flow/README.md

 ## Max-Flow Min-Cut Theorem
 For a given flow network the maximum flow value is equal to the capacity of the minimum cut.

-This intuitively makes sense as the minimum cut defines the "bottleneck" of the total flow going from `s` to `t`.
+This intuitively makes sense as the minimum cut defines the "bottleneck" of the total possible flow going from `s` to `t`.

 This means the following statements are equivalent:
 - The flow of a network is maximal